JP12025/credit/README.md

 ## Implementation Details

-In the file called `credit.py`, write a program that prompts the user for a credit card number and then reports whether it is a valid American Express (`AMEX`), MasterCard (`MASTERCARD`), or Visa (`VISA`) card number, per the definitions of each’s format herein.
+In the file called `credit.py` (Python) or `credit.jl` (Julia), write a program that prompts the user for a credit card number and then reports whether it is a valid American Express (`AMEX`), MasterCard (`MASTERCARD`), or Visa (`VISA`) card number, per the definitions of each’s format herein.
 So that we can automate some tests of your code, we ask that your program’s last line of output be `AMEX` or `MASTERCARD` or `VISA` or `INVALID`, nothing more, nothing less.

 For simplicity, you may assume that the user’s input will be entirely numeric (i.e., devoid of hyphens, as might be printed on an actual card) and that it won’t have leading zeroes.